 Is BCI Cotton Sustainable, Ethical or Organic?

-When it can take around 2,700 litres of water to produce the cotton needed to make a single t-shirt, it is undoubtedly important that brands source cotton that uses less water, and care for the health of the soil.
+When it can take as much as 22,500 litres of water to produce just 1 kg of cotton, it is undoubtedly important that brands source cotton that uses less water, and cares for the health of the soil.
 However, BCI principles have raised some red flags for me around how sustainable its cotton actually is.

 I wanted to investigate these red flags and what I found only backed up my fears.

 Driving Down Demand for Organic Cotton

 In 2018 the Changing Markets Foundation published a report about the BCI.
 It said the rapid growth of the Better Cotton Initiative is driving down sustainability standards in the cotton industry.
 The report also concluded that of all the textile certification schemes, BCI is the worst.

 This damning conclusion was drawn because, according to the report, the BCI scheme has undermined the market for the most environmentally friendly cotton option – organic cotton.
 Organic cotton uses 92% less water than conventional cotton, and uses no synthetic pesticides or fertilisers.
 BCI, meanwhile, tolerates the use of pesticides and genetically modified seeds.

 As so many of the world’s largest fashion brands are sourcing BCI cotton, this has resulted in farmers switching from growing organic cotton to genetically modified, non-organic cotton.
 This answers the question quite clearly: BCI Cotton is not organic.
 And uptake of BCI cotton has made organic cotton harder to source.